OleEichhorn/bitcoin-msvc/README.md

 If you don't already have Python, visit http://www.python.org to download and install it.
 It can go anywhere but the default is `c:\python27` for v2.7.
 It will update your PATH to include this directory.
 NB I used v2.7.10 for x64.

+### for 0.11.1: some assembly required ###

+For Bitcoin Core 0.11.1, there are a few of tweaks required to the source code in order to get the C++ to compile.

+* Create an empty file named <path>/bitcoin/src/leveldb/include/unistd.h
+this file is never present for Windows, but some of the source expects it

+* Modify the system header \Program Files (x86)\Microsoft Visual Studio 14.0\VC\include\crtdefs.h
+right below where size_t is defined, add this
+`typedef __int64 ssize_t;`
+this type is never present for Windows, but some of the source expects it

+* Modify <path>\bitcoin\src\chainparams.cpp
+in three places, remove the `(Checkpoints::CCheckpointData)` casts
+they are not needed and while they appear correct, they cause compile errors (!)

 ### building daemon and command line tools ###

 Okay!
 Let's build all the external libraries.
-Launch VS 2013, open the `<path>\external\bitcoinExternal.sln` solution, and build all of the external libraries.
+Launch VS 2015, open the `<path>\external\bitcoinExternal.sln` solution, and build all of the external libraries.
 Each one has a separate project in this solution.
 You can build them each for two platforms, win32 and x64, and two configurations, Debug and Release.
 If all went well, this will all work.
 The diciest parts are the shell scripts for Boost and OpenSLL.
 Good luck!

 Yay, we're making progress.
 Now let's make Bitcoin Core.

-From within VS 2013, load the `<path>\bitcoin\bitcoin.sln` solution.
+From within VS 2015, load the `<path>\bitcoin\bitcoin.sln` solution.
 This has a number of projects, including four for each of the executables.
 At this point go ahead and build **bitcoin-cli**, **bitcoind**, and **bitcoin-tx**.
 As with the external libraries you can build each one for each of the two platforms and configurations.
 Hold off on **bitcoin-qt** for now.
 This should work, and you now have a working version of **bitcoind**, and you can talk to it with **bitcoin-cli** and **bitcoin-tx**.
 Yay.

 It's possible this is all you wanted, because you want to run a "full node" on a server; if so, you'd done!
 Congratulations and take the rest of this readme off.
 However if you want the Bitcoin Core GUI, then ... here we go.